MySQL Database Management and Usage in ServBay

 Backup and Restore

-Regularly backing up your database is crucial to prevent data loss.
-ServBay supports both manual and automatic backups.
+Regularly backing up your database is essential to prevent data loss.
+ServBay supports manual backups and also provides automated backup capabilities.

 Use the mysqldump

-tool to export your database as a SQL file.
+tool to export your database to an SQL file.

-It’s recommended to store backup files under ServBay’s centralized backup directory:
+It’s recommended to store backups in the dedicated ServBay backup directory:

 /Applications/ServBay/backup/mysql

-Run the following command to back up a specified database:
+Run the following command to back up a specific database:

 mysqldump -u your_username -p mydatabase > /Applications/ServBay/backup/mysql/mydatabase_backup_$(date +"%Y%m%d_%H%M%S").sql